Chan4077/future/new/market2.md

 **A.** Simple.
 Just use the [@angular/cli](https://github.com/angular/angular-cli).
 View the [wiki](https://github.com/angular/angular-cli/wiki) for more information about how to `init`, `build` and `serve`.

-**Q.** Where can I find the docs for Angular2 ang AngularMaterial 2?
+**Q.** Where can I find the docs for Angular2 and AngularMaterial 2?

 **A.** Here you go: [Angular2 Docs](https://angular.io) and [Angular Material 2 Docs](https://material.angular.io)